mkchoi212/LBAC-Swift/08/Chapter_8.md

 >  **IT WILL REMAIN EASY BECAUSE THERE ARE NO HARD PARTS 🎉**🎉🎉

+Above are the constructs we will build.
+But here are the two languages we will build in future installments

+### TINY
+A minimal language on the order of Tiny BASIC or Tiny C. It won't be very practical, but  it will have enough power to let you write and run real programs

+### KISS
+KISS is intended to be a systems programming language.
+It won't have strong typing or fancy data structures, but it will support most of the things I want to do with a higher-order language, except perhaps writing compilers.

 ## Cool.
 But why do textbooks make it seem so hard?
 Good question.
 Here are some of my guesses